ociaw/smolwik/README.md

 # smolwik
 `smolwik` is a small and lightweight wiki designed for use at home by individuals, families, or other small groups.
-It can be used for a wide variety of purposes, such as notetaking, keeping recipes, or household documentation. `smolwik` is database-less - all articles and account details are stored as simple TOML and CommonMark files on the filesystem. this ensures that information can always be accessed by a simple text editor, and can easily be exported and backed up without worry.
+It can be used for a wide variety of purposes, such as notetaking, keeping recipes, or household documentation. `smolwik` is database-less - all articles and account details are stored as simple TOML and CommonMark files on the filesystem.
+This ensures that information can always be accessed by a simple text editor, and can easily be exported and backed up without worry.